Route: London Brussels Amsterdam Hamburg Copenhagen Berlin Krakow Warsaw Vilnius Riga Tallinn Helsinki St Petersburg Yaroslavl Moscow

-This route is a 43 day trip taking you all the way from London, through Northern Europe, to 3 of Russia’s most popular cities.
-You’ll spend 41 nights in your accommodation, and 1 on a night train.
+Transport: This route is a 43 day trip taking you all the way from London through Moscow.
+You’ll spend 41 nights in your accommodation and 1 on a night train.
 All other travel will take place during the day by train, bus or ferry.

 Start your Northern Europe holiday by hopping on the train in your local town or city and heading straight for London for your Eurostar to the Belgian capital of Brussels.
 Check out Europe’s most impressive square, taste silky Belgian chocolate and let’s not forget about that beer…

-Then, you’ll continue onwards to Amsterdam.
+Then you’ll continue onwards to Amsterdam.
 The capital of the Netherlands is home to a liberal atmosphere, friendly people, world class cultural heritage and incredible architecture.
 Hire a bike to cruise around amazing canals and choose from a variety of museums (our favourites are the Rijksmuseum and the Van Gogh Museum), before hitting up its trendy bars, famous coffee-shops and the (in)famous Red Light District.
 Amsterdam is unique and endlessly fascinating – all the more reason to come back time and time again.

-Next up, you’ll head to Hamburg, where you’ll have a hard choice to make as you decide whether to explore the arty dock quarter, or settle down on the main square for a historical local beer.
+Next up, you’ll head to Hamburg, where you’ll have to decide whether to first explore the arty dock quarter or settle down on the main square for a historical local beer.
 Soon after, Copenhagen awaits; a stylish and modern city with a liberal and relaxed attitude.
 Join the students relaxing in the parks with a chilled beer, hire bikes and make the most of the city’s excellent cycle paths or visit the fascinating world that is Freetown Christiania.

 Then, hit the ground running in bohemian Berlin, one of Europe’s most historically rich cities.
 With more incredible museums than you can shake a stick at, you’ll have plenty of the city’s history to explore!
 Wander around its streets and pass what was the border between Eastern and Western Europe before the Berlin Wall fell.
 Counter-balance the culture and history lessons with bar-hopping and partying at the city’s many clubs – from the edgy to the downright bizarre.
 If you’re lucky enough, you might even get into Berghain…